Taimur-Shabbir/Taimur-Shabbir.github.io/_posts/2019-03-06-power-time-series.md

 We first find the naive baseline for the test data, which turns out to be and RMSE of 599.7.

 We find our Gradient Boosting algorithm to far outstrip this RMSE.
-We find the optimal confiiguration of hyperparameters for this algorithm to be XXXXXXX, with an associated RMSE of YYYYYYYY.
+We find the optimal confiiguration of hyperparameters which gives an associated RMSE of 265.59

 ```python